compono/idibu-v3-api/stuff/iFrame integration/Loading the iFrame.md

 The following variables **must** be passed for the integration to work:

-- Use the default "idibu" as your partner name which will load the default idibu styles.
-We will supply you with your own partner name when custom styling is required for your integration.
 - `id` - your application ID created previously
 - `secret` - your application SECRET created previously
 - `vacancy` - unique identifier of your vacancy (will be used as external CRM entity ID)